uptoratlen/gsArchivPDFDownloader/README.md

 set the "start in folder" to the folder the gsArchivPDFDownloader.py is in.
 ```

-In case you want to repeat the download of a cover on a monthly base after you downloaded all (with the initial
+In case you want to repeat the download of a cover on a monthly basis after you downloaded all (with the initial
 function --cover --full), this is the option for you.
 ```
 python gsArchivPDFDownloader.py --coverlatest